kppw99/TZMon/README.md

 # tzMon
-The tzMon is the security framework for mobile game application.
+The TZMon is the security framework for a mobile game application.
-This approach is apecifically designed for integrity check, secure update, abusing detection, data hiding and timer synchronization using ARM TrustZone.
+This framework is specially designed for an integrity check, secure update, abusing detection, data hiding, and timer synchronization using ARM TrustZone.

-This use AOSP(Android Open Source Project) as normal OS and OPTEE as secure OS.
+TZMon uses AOSP(Android Open Source Project) as a Normal OS and OPTEE as a Secure OS.
 Target Board is hikey960.
-Refer to the specific information. [here](https://www.96boards.org/product/hikey960/)
+Refer to the link for more information. [here](https://www.96boards.org/product/hikey960/)

+There are two modes for TZMon; SIM_MODE, and TARGET_MODE.
+A TARGET_MODE use hikey960 board as a mobile environment.
+SIM_MODE can make applying and verifying TZMon easy.

-Simulation envirnment is as like below:
+The simulation environment is as like below:
-- Mobile App: Android Studio Simulator
+- Mobile Game Apps (including TZMon library): Android Studio Simulator
-- Target Board: hikey960 board
+- TZMon Trusted Application: hikey960 board
-- S2B (Simulator to Board): Linux Machine
-- Update Server: Linux Machine
+- S2B (for connection with the simulator and the target board): Linux machine (independent of kernel version and linux distro)
+- Update Server (for secure update protocol): Linux machine (independent of kernel version and linux distro)

 ## Getting Started with tzMon